Kappamalone/PurpleBoy/README.md

 ## Features
 * Passable emulation of most titles
-* Supports MBC1, MBC2 and MBC3 ROM mappers
+* Supports MBC1, MBC2 and MBC3 ROM mappers as well as Battery Buffered RAM
 * Some debug output and logging capabilities are available
 * Has controller support